-If your goal is to fully understand and connect with the other person, listening effectively will often come naturally.
-If it doesn’t, you can remember the following tips.
+If your goal is to fully understand and connect with the other person, listening in an engaged way will often come naturally.
+If it doesn’t, try the following tips.
 The more you practice them, the more satisfying and rewarding your interactions with others will become.

-- Focus fully on the speaker, his or her body language, and other nonverbal cues.
-If you’re daydreaming, checking text messages, or doodling, you’re almost certain to miss nonverbal cues in the conversation.
+- Focus fully on the speaker, his or her body language, tone of voice, and other nonverbal cues.
+Tone of voice conveys emotion, so if you’re thinking about other things, checking text messages, or doodling, you’re almost certain to miss the nonverbal cues and the emotional content behind the words being spoken.
+And if the person talking is similarly distracted, you’ll be able to quickly pick up on it.
 If you find it hard to concentrate on some speakers, try repeating their words over in your head—it’ll reinforce their message and help you stay focused.

 - Avoid interrupting or trying to redirect the conversation to your concerns, by saying something like, “If you think that’s bad, let me tell you what happened to me.”
 Listening is not the same as waiting for your turn to talk.
 You can’t concentrate on what someone’s saying if you’re forming what you’re going to say next.
 Often, the speaker can read your facial expressions and know that your mind’s elsewhere.

 - Show your interest in what’s being said.
 Nod occasionally, smile at the person, and make sure your posture is open and inviting.
 Encourage the speaker to continue with small verbal comments like “yes” or “uh huh.”